rehierl/abstract-properties/02-x-mathematics/_notes.md

 graph theory seems to focus on edges
 - disconnected vertices (seem) to get (mostly) ignored
 - e.g. the (standard) definition of a complement graph

-# document trees

-- flesh out "the things we know"
-- fits as "meta" into the overall context